 Osteoporosis is characterized by low bone mass, microarchitectural disruption, and increased skeletal fragility.
-Multiple therapeutic regimens have been designed to prevent or treat bone loss in postmenopausal women and the elderly.
+Multiple therapeutic regimens have been designed to prevent or treat bone loss in postmenopausal women and older adults.
 The first step in the prevention or treatment of osteoporosis is ensuring adequate nutrition, particularly maintaining an adequate intake of calcium and vitamin D. Vitamin D enhances intestinal absorption of calcium and phosphate.
 Low concentrations of vitamin D are associated with impaired calcium absorption, a negative calcium balance, and a compensatory rise in parathyroid hormone, which results in excessive bone resorption.

 Calcium and vitamin D supplementation in the treatment of osteoporosis will be reviewed here.
 Detailed information regarding pharmacologic therapy for osteoporosis and the role of calcium in the pathogenesis of osteoporosis is discussed separately.
 (See "Overview of the management of osteoporosis in postmenopausal women" and "Treatment of osteoporosis in men" and "Pathogenesis of osteoporosis".)